Varrick Nazari, PhD

 Biography

-Vazrick became fascinated with butterflies at the age of 10, when he accidentally caught a scarce swallowtail (Iphiclides podalirius) while playing badminton with his cousin.
-He then found books on how to collect and preserve butterflies properly and started a butterfly collection that later won his high school’s show and tell award.
+I became fascinated with butterflies at the age of 10, when I accidentally caught a scarce swallowtail (Iphiclides podalirius) while playing badminton with his cousin.
+I then found books on how to collect and preserve butterflies properly and started a butterfly collection that later won my high school’s show and tell award.

-After receiving his undergraduate degree as a linguistic interpreter, he was hired as a technician at the Hayk Mirzayans Insect Museum (HMIM) and then as an assistant curator of entomology at the National Museum of Natural History (MMTT) for seven years.
-For three years during this period he also held the position of the executive secretary of the National Biodiversity Strategy and Action Plan (NBSAP), implemented by the United Nations Development Programme (UNDP) and the Global Environmental Fund (GEF) and the Department of Environment.
+After receiving my undergraduate degree as a linguistic interpreter, I was hired as a technician at the Hayk Mirzayans Insect Museum (HMIM) and then as an assistant curator of entomology at the National Museum of Natural History (MMTT) for seven years.
+For three years during this period I also held the position of the executive secretary of the National Biodiversity Strategy and Action Plan (NBSAP), implemented by the United Nations Development Programme (UNDP) and the Global Environmental Fund (GEF) and the Department of Environment.

-In 2003 he began his MSc program in molecular phylogenetics and evolution (of swallowtail butterflies) at the University of Alberta at Felix Sperling’s lab.
-Upon receiving his MSc from the department of Biological Sciences at University of Alberta, he conducted doctoral research in molecular taxonomy and DNA barcoding of Lepidoptera under the supervision of Paul Hebert at the University of Guelph in Ontario, Canada.
+In 2003 I began my MSc program in molecular phylogenetics and evolution (of swallowtail butterflies) at the University of Alberta at Felix Sperling’s lab.
+Upon receiving my MSc from the department of Biological Sciences at University of Alberta, I conducted doctoral research in molecular taxonomy and DNA barcoding of Lepidoptera under the supervision of Paul Hebert at the University of Guelph in Ontario, Canada.

-From 2011 to 2019 he was an assistant curator of entomology at the Canadian National Collection of Insects, Arachnids and Nematodes.
-Since 2019 he is a wildlife research and management consultant for the private sector in Ottawa, Canada.
-He has authored or co-authored more than 50 scientific papers and several books in the fields of insect taxonomy, cultural entomology, and molecular phylogenetics of butterflies and moths.
+From 2011 to 2019 I was an assistant curator of entomology at the Canadian National Collection of Insects, Arachnids and Nematodes.
+Since 2022 I am a postdoctoral fellow at the uniersity of Padova in Italy.
+I have authored or co-authored more than 75 scientific papers and several books in the fields of insect taxonomy, cultural entomology, and molecular phylogenetics of butterflies and moths.

 Education